Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: Conclusion

-i.e., only the codewords after the $j$-th slot contribute to the average utility function, the contribution of the other codewords is negligible.
-Therefore, we can write (\ref{MPR1}) as (\ref{MPR1_non-EH}) with $\bar P_{\rm lim,non-EH}=\bar P_{\rm lim}$.
-This completes the proof.
+i.e., $\bar P_{\rm out}=\bar P_{\rm d}$ and only the codewords after the $j$-th slot contribute to the average utility function, the contribution of the other codewords is negligible.
+Since for $i>j$, $P_{\rm out}(i)=P_{\rm d}(i)$ holds always, we obtain that only the codewords for which $P_{\rm out}(i)=P_{\rm d}(i)$ holds contribute to the average utility function $\bar U$ and the other codewords have negligible contributions to $\bar U$.
+This completes the proof of Part I.